REVIEWS

 Under the baton of Benjamin Northey, this exploration of musical storytelling was bookended by two explicitly narrative works alongside a trio of evocative pieces sending each listener on their own imaginative flight of fancy.
 In addition to these orchestral fables, the evening also seemed to tell another story.
 At the heart of many a good yarn is the battle between good and evil.

-Pianist Kristian Chong came to the rescue with technical brilliance in Sergei Rachmaninov’s Rhapsody on a Theme of Paganini.
-Next to more grandstanding artists, Chong may not be the most physically expressive performer, but with playing of this clarity and dramatic intent, there was little need for gesticulatory theatrics.
+Pianist Kristian Chong demonstrated considerable technical brilliance in Sergei Rachmaninov’s Rhapsody on a Theme of Paganini.
+Next to more grandstanding artists, with playing of this clarity and dramatic intent, there was little need for gesticulatory theatrics.

 Satu Vänskä (violin, Kristian Chong (piano)